tekknolagi/isdt/lecture-notes/1-cli.md

     was named the [Filesystem Hierarchy Standard
     (FHS)](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html), and it
     defines the paths where different kinds of system artifacts should live.
-    Most Linux distributions--and programs written for Linux--at least loosely respect FHS.
+    Most Linux distributions---and programs written for Linux---at least loosely respect FHS.
 (For a fun distro that doesn't, check out [NixOS](https://nixos.org/).)

 [^etc-shadow]: See `man 5 shadow` and `man 5 passwd` for more information on